February 15, 2018

 Do it, then come back and learn how to use vi.

 Note that the Practical Vim book is available as a free online e-book.

 - Practical Vim - 2012, well reviewed and up to date, looks like a winner.

-- Vi Improved by Steve Qualline - over 10 years old, quirky, funky - appendices can be useful.
+- Vi Improved by Steve Qualline - over 10 years old, quirky, funky - forget and avoid this.

 - Vi and Vim editors by O'Reilly - in a 7th edition, very old, they finally added some vim chapters.

 A waste of time unless you are entirely new to vi and vim.

 This file lives in your home directory not in the .vim directory where lots